 The Next Step To Dealing With Debts

-When you have worked out how much you owe and made a list of the priority debts, you can begin to budget and see whether it is feasible to pay them off without resorting to outside help.
+When you have worked out how much you owe and made a list of the priority debts, you can begin to budget.
+You will see whether it is feasible to pay them off without resorting to outside help.
 There is a lot of information and assistance on the Internet about creating a budget and sticking to it.
 If you can do this then you can begin to reduce the amount of money that you owe.

 Formal And Informal Agreements

 If you do have some money to pay off the debts then an informal agreement with creditors is always a possibility.
-This could involve a payment holiday, making small token payments for a time until circumstances improve or offering a lower amount as a final settlement.
+This could involve a payment holiday, making small token payments for a time until circumstances improve.
+Or they may offer you a lower amount as a final settlement.

-An informal agreement using a debt management company is also an option at this stage but this is only allowed for non priority debts such as personal loans and credit cards.
+An informal agreement using a debt management company is also an option at this stage.
+This is only allowed for non priority debts such as personal loans and credit cards.
 A debt management agreement may be suitable under some circumstances.
-However, it can take a long time to clear the debts and although the upside is that you don’t have to deal with creditors yourself, many of the companies charge fees for making this kind of arrangement.
-Fortunately, there are now charities which will arrange a debt management plan and these are the best options if you want to clear your debts without paying over the top charges.
+However, it can take a long time to clear the debts.
+Although the upside is that you don’t have to deal with creditors yourself, many of the companies charge fees for making this kind of arrangement.
+Fortunately, there are now charities which will arrange a debt management plan.
+These are the best options if you want to clear your debts without paying over the top charges.

 If the debts are at such a high amount that an informal agreement appears to be an impossible solution then a formal agreement may be the way to go.